Healthcare in Hungary

 - Purchase the complete Expat Arrivals Hungary Guide (PDF)

-The quality of medical care in Hungary is up to the standards of most Western countries.
+The quality of healthcare in Hungary is up to the standards of most Western countries.
 This, combined with the relatively low cost of medical treatment in Hungary, has made the country a burgeoning medical tourism destination.

 Public healthcare in Hungary